Ayushtech27/data-structures/README.md

   .
 Efficient sorting algorithms involve logarithms.
   .
 Recursion sometimes involve logarithms.

-- Sometimes you'll hear term audxiliary space complexity to refer to space required by the algorithm, not including space taken up by the inputs.
+- Sometimes you'll hear term auxiliary space complexity to refer to space required by the algorithm, not including space taken up by the inputs.
   Unless otherwise noted, when we talk about space complexity, technically we'll be talking about auxiliary space complexity.

 - Space Complexity in JS - Rules of thumb